orionrobots/orionrobots.github.io/_posts/2014-02-04-connecting-it-to-grbl.md

 I wired this into the parallel connector at the back of the control box, and started up the machine.
 Grbl resets when the machine is powered on - however, putty is still connected - this may mean some power related fluctuation - I had also connected the Arduino to what I think was a ground on that port too - for the signals to make sense - they needed a common ground.

-Arduino Pin | Parallel port CnC Pin
+Arduino Pin | Parallel port CNC Pin
 ----------- | -----------------------
 A0          | Stop/Emergency reset 10
 2           | Step Pulse X 2